aleksandrbazhin/tilepipe_site/tutorial.md

 ![example for 4 quarters](images/quarters_4.png)
 ![example for 4 quarters](images/quarters_4_2.png)

-Due to those limitations quarters are only good for tilesets with solid fill, like those move areas in turn-based games.
+Due to those limitations quarters are mostly good for tilesets with solid fill, like those move areas in turn-based games.

 #### Overlaying
-For the Overlay presets you have to worry about how the sides and corners merge with the center part, but that can be adjusted from the UI.
-How to make the seamless merge between tiles is rather obvious here, but if it’s not, ask me in the comments or with any of the contacts provided below the video.
+For the Overlay presets you have to worry about how the sides and corners merge with the center part, but that can be adjusted from the UI later.
+Making the seemless merge between tiles is easier here - you must take care of the center tile to match itself first and foremost.

 For example, with input like this for overlay-13 no symmetry ![example input](images/overlay_13_pixelart.png)